African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Food

-We pride ourselves on giving very good healthy meals to our clients and provide 3 meals per day unless otherwise specified in the outline.
+We pride ourselves on giving very good healthy meals to our clients and will provide three meals per day, except where shown in itinerary, when we try out local restaurants.

 • The tour leaders do the shopping and meal planning for each group.
 He/she will always try to obtain fresh produce wherever possible.
 A rough idea of what these will consist of is: Breakfast - cereals or coffee and toast or the occasional fried breakfast, Lunch - cheese, cold meats, salads on bread or rolls, Dinner - braais (local barbecue), potjies (stews), stir fries etc. We use regular plates, cups and cutlery.
 All cooking and eating utensils will also be provided.